Essentials of Coop Membership

 Getting Involved

-Another great way to participate is to attend our monthly General Meeting (GM), held on the last Tuesday of every month, at the Prospect Park Picnic House (unless otherwise noted).
-You’ll get a chance to discuss issues, vote on important proposals, hear updates and financial reports.
-If there’s an issue that’s really important to you, you can submit an agenda item for consideration at a GM.
-Any active member can submit an agenda item using this form.
+You can also get involved by attending our monthly General Meeting (GM), held on the last Tuesday of each month at the Prospect Park Picnic House and online via Zoom.
+At the GM, you can discuss issues, vote on proposals, hear updates, and get financial reports.
+If you care about a specific issue, you can submit an agenda item for the meeting.
+Any active member can do this using the provided form.

 What Do We Sell?

-Until this point, we’ve summarized your role as a worker and an owner.
-But you will also be a shopper!
-So let’s get to the best part—really good food at fair prices.
-What does the Coop sell?
-How do we keep our prices so low?
+So far, we’ve talked about your role as a worker and owner.
+But you’ll also be a shopper!
+Here’s the best part: you get access to great food at fair prices.
+What do we sell?
+How do we keep prices low?
 What makes a good Coop shopper?

-The Coop is a one-stop shopping destination.
-We sell local, organic, and conventionally grown produce; pasture-raised and grass-fed meat; free-range, organic and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fresh and frozen fish; imported and artisanal cheese; supplements and vitamins; freshly baked bread, muffins, scones and croissants; beer; bulk grains and spices; pet food and products; environmentally friendly cleaning and laundry supplies and so much more.
+The Coop is your one-stop shop.
+We offer local, organic, minimally treated, and conventional produce; pasture-raised and grass-fed meat; free-range, organic, and kosher poultry; fair-trade chocolate and coffee; wild and sustainably farmed fish; imported and artisanal cheese; supplements and vitamins; fresh baked goods; beer; bulk grains and spices; pet products; eco-friendly cleaning supplies, and much more.

-Since its inception, the Coop has strived to keep its store free of harmful food.
-Our buyers try to avoid artificial colors, flavors, sweeteners, artificial preservatives and fats, partially hydrogenated oils, and sodium nitrate.
-One of the great things about shopping at the Coop is knowing that our buyers are vetting the food—not from a profit-making perspective but rather to meet the needs of our members.
+From the start, the Coop has worked to keep harmful foods out of the store.
+Our buyers avoid artificial colors, flavors, sweeteners, preservatives, fats, partially hydrogenated oils, and sodium nitrate.
+One of the best things about shopping here is knowing our buyers choose products to meet members’ needs, not just for profit.

 Our Prices

-Most grocery stores mark up their products 30 to 80 percent above wholesale.
-Our current markup is 24%, and the General Coordinators reevaluate it every October to ensure it is in line with the Coop’s operational needs.
-We continue to be dedicated to making the Coop affordable for all.
-Members who provide proof of one of the above-mentioned income-based assistance will keep their prices at the 21% markup.
+Most grocery stores mark up prices by 30 to 80 percent over wholesale.
+Our markup is 25%, and we review it every October to ensure it aligns with the Coop’s needs.
+We’re committed to keeping the Coop affordable.
+Members with qualifying income-based assistance pay a 21% markup.

 How to Be a Good Shopper

-• COMPLETE YOUR SHOPPING BEFORE YOU GET ON THE CHECKOUT LINE.
+- COMPLETE YOUR SHOPPING BEFORE YOU GET IN THE CHECKOUT LINE.
 Do not leave your cart unattended to shop while waiting in line.
 However, shopping for items you pass while you are on line is okay.

-• PAY IMMEDIATELY FOR CHECKED-OUT GROCERIES.
-Groceries that have been checked out must be paid for immediately.
-If you need an exception to this rule (to go to the ATM, for example), please speak to a staff member.
+- PAY IMMEDIATELY FOR CHECKED-OUT GROCERIES.
+Groceries checked out must be paid for immediately.
+If you need an exception to this rule (e.g., to go to the ATM), please speak to a staff member.

-• DON’T SHOP AT THE COOP FOR NON-COOP MEMBERS.
-As a member, you may not purchase groceries for non-members.
-One member may purchase groceries for another member as long as both members’ shopping privileges are current.
+- DON’T SHOP AT THE COOP FOR NON-COOP MEMBERS or a BUSINESS.
+As a member, you may not purchase groceries for non-members or a business.

-• To avoid the appearance of impropriety, DON’T ALLOW YOURSELF TO BE CHECKED OUT BY HOUSEHOLD OR FAMILY MEMBERS.
-Also, do not wait for a particular checkout worker unless you are doing so to avoid the station of a household or family member.
+- DON’T ALLOW YOURSELF TO BE CHECKED OUT BY HOUSEHOLD OR FAMILY MEMBERS to avoid the appearance of impropriety.
+Also, do not wait for a particular checkout worker unless you are doing so to avoid the station of a household.

-• DON’T PARK IN FRONT OF THE COOP or on the Coop’s sidewalk.
-The driveway of the firehouse next door must always be clear.
+- DON’T PARK IN FRONT OF THE FIREHOUSE or IN THE COOP’S LOADING ZONE.
+The firehouse next door’s driveway must always be clear.
 Do not leave someone in a car outside the Coop while you shop.
 That limited space is for deliveries and for members to load their cars.
 Park nearby and bring your car to the front after paying.
 Better yet, use a cart return walker.

 Other Resources

-There is a lot more to know about the Coop that we can’t possibly cover in this format.
-We encourage you to explore our website, specifically the Membership Manual, and to follow us on Instagram and Twitter.
-For a quick reference guide, check out our FAQs page.
+There’s much more to learn about the Coop than we can cover here.
+Please visit our website, read the Membership Manual, and follow us on Instagram.
+For quick answers, check out our FAQs page.

-Once you’ve joined the Coop, the Membership Office is a great place to ask for help.
-The Office is located on the second floor and is open six days a week to assist members and answer questions about membership.
+After you join, the Membership Office is the place to go for help.
+It’s on the second floor and open six days a week to assist with membership questions.
+You can find office hours here.